Posted October 28, 2014

 - Fraud scams targeting the customers of several large American technology companies are seeking to provide password recovery and technical support to consumers for a weekly fee.
 These services, which target customers of Yahoo!, Google, Cisco, Apple to name a few, are otherwise offered for no charge by the company.

-- Trend Micro researchers identified a cyberespionage operation dubbed “Operation Pawn Storm” that uses targeted emails and compromised Web sites to infect users in government, military, and media organizations with the SEDNIT (also known as Sofacy) Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
+- Trend Micro researchers identified a cyberespionage operation dubbed “Operation Pawn Storm” that uses targeted emails and compromised Web sites to infect users in government, military, and media organizations with the SEDNIT (also known as Sofacy) Malware: Software that is intended to damage or disable computers and computer systems..

 Cyveillance clients get access to the entire Weekly Trends Report, covering all of the above topics and much more.
 Contact us to find out how we can help your organization.